The master of public health (MPH) degree in global health provides students with applied public health training in a global context.

 MPH Curriculum & Degree Requirements

 Completion of the MPH in Global Health requires forty-two semester hours of coursework.
 Full-time students complete these requirements in two years.
 Students are required to take RSPH/GH core courses as shown below.
-In addition, a four credit hour thesis project* must be completed, which may take the form of a research thesis/systematic review of the literature or a special studies project and topics should be relevant to global public health.
-The Applied Practice Experience (APE), which is designed to complement academic training with practical, hands-on experience, is also required of all students.
+In addition, a four credit hour thesis project Integrated Learning Experience (ILE) must be completed.
+The ILE Capstone provides an opportunity for students to demostrate skills acquired in prior coursework through the capstone through the submission of an individually created deliverable in response to a global health challenege or opportunity.

 RSPH Core Requirements (14 Credits)